nachocaru/xaprb.com/content/blog/2007-01-07-innotop-version-10-released.md

 called innodb-tx-monitor, which I wrote over the weekend.
 It parses the output of SHOW INNODB STATUS.
-I am going to maintain and improve this and make it available on my website for the world to use, so if you have any improvements to suggest or code changes to make&#8230; it's definitely a rough draft as of this point, but hey.</p>
+I am going to maintain and improve this and make it available on my website for the world to use, so if you have any improvements to suggest or code changes to make... it's definitely a rough draft as of this point, but hey.</p>

 <p>I use it like this:</p>